 Cue first race at Nieuwe west.
 It was a sprint – 750m swim, 20km bike and 5km run.
 I arrived to register at the start.
 There was a team of ladies all in matching trisuits and tracksuits, and they had sponsorship!
 I was soooo intimidated.
 What was I doing here?
 Only people who know what they are doing should be here.
-The funny thing is that over the last years I got to know some of these lovely ladies who were in matching trisuits and turns out they are not so intimidating at all and actually we are generally not an intimidating bunch.
+The funny thing is that over the last years I got to know some of these lovely ladies who were in matching trisuits and turns out they are not so intimidating at all and actually we are a lovely group of women.

 First time walking into transition is pretty petrifying.
 You have to set up everything you need next to your bike and you have to remember where your bike is for when you come out of the water.
 Only the participants are allowed into the area so I didn’t have the comfort of my boyfriend there to help.